straker/livingcss/README.md

 ## Utility functions

-LivingCSS makes available a few helpful utility functions that you can use in custom tags or in the `options.preprocess` function.
+LivingCSS has a few helpful utility functions that you can use in custom tags or in the `options.preprocess` function.

 * `livingcss.getId(name)` - Get a hyphenated id from the name.
 Useful for generating ids for the DOM.